Multistep Methods for Floquet Multipliers and Subspaces: Introduction

-The LPTV systems find applications in a wide range of areas, including dynamic simulation \cite{ALLEN2011DynamicalSimulation}, communications \cite{Gelli2003Communication}, control theory \cite{CHEN1997control, Bittanti1986LPSystem} and Radio Frequency circuit simulation \cite{demir2000floquet}.
-A central problem in these fields is the stability analysis of limit cycles in nonlinear autonomous systems.
-The stability is determined by the variational equation along the cycle.
-Since the limit cycle is $T$-periodic, its associated Jacobian $G(t)$ is also $T$-periodic, making the variational equation an LPTV system.
-Floquet theory then provides the framework: the stability is completely characterized by the Floquet multipliers and eigenvectors of this system \cite{Lust2001improvedFloMul}.
+The Floquet multipliers and eigenvectors find applications in a wide range of areas, including dynamic simulation \cite{ALLEN2011DynamicalSimulation}, communications \cite{Gelli2003Communication}, control theory \cite{CHEN1997control, Bittanti1986LPSystem} and Radio Frequency circuit simulation \cite{demir2000floquet}.
+In these applications, the central problem is the stability analysis for the limit cycles of nonlinear autonomous systems.
+The stability is completely characterized by the Floquet multipliers and eigenvectors of the variational equation along the limit cycle in the form of LTP system \cref{equ:LTPOriginal} \cite{Lust2001improvedFloMul}.

-Depending on different application background and goals, there are two common scenarios in practice.
-First, when the matrix $G(t;\delta)$ is given as an explicit function of time $t$, with $\delta$ as a parameter, tracking how Floquet multipliers evolve with respect to this parameter provides insight into the system's stability.
-In such cases, a multiplier crossing the unit circle from inside to outside typically signals the onset of a bifurcation or instability \cite{Lust2001improvedFloMul}.
-Second, when $G(t)$ is only available at discrete time samples, without an explicit analytic form, the analysis often focuses on computing the Floquet eigenvector associated with the dominant multiplier.
-In applications such as circuit oscillator design, this largest multiplier is typically equal to one \cite{demir2000floquet}.
-The corresponding left Floquet eigenvector, known as the perturbation projection vector (PPV) \cite{demir2000floquet,Demir2003Reliable}, characterizes the system's phase sensitivity to external perturbations and plays a key role in modeling phase noise in Radio Frequency oscillator systems \cite{demir2000floquet, djurhuus2022phasenoise}.

-The computation of Floquet multipliers and eigenvectors generally involves two key steps: discretization and solving the resulting eigenvalue problem.
-Existing high-precision software packages such as \texttt{AUTO-07p} \cite{doedel2007auto} and \texttt{MATCONT} \cite{dhooge2008MATCONT} adopt high-order one-step collocation methods for discretization, resulting in a periodic eigenvalue problem (periodic-EVP) \cite{Lust2001improvedFloMul}, which can be solved by periodic QR algorithm \cite{bojanczyk1992Periodic, kressner2006PeriodicKS}.
-This framework makes them well-suited for the first scenario, where the parameterized periodic matrix function $G(t;\delta)$ is explicitly defined.
-However, the collocation method comes with several limitations for the second scenario, where the system matrix is only available at discrete time samples.
-It requires over-sampling at Gaussian collocation points within each subinterval, explicit construction of large system matrices, and a condensation step to eliminate over-sampled collocation points.
-This workflow is computationally expensive and memory-intensive for large-scale systems, and it is not well-suited for efficiently computing Floquet eigenvectors \cite{Lust2001improvedFloMul}.